 Gaunt's articles have appeared in Musical Quarterly, The Journal for Popular Music Studies and Parcours anthropologiques, and she has contributed chapters to I Was Born to Use Mics: Listening to Nas’ Illmatic and The Hip-hop & Obama Reader, among other publications.

 Gaunt's scholarship has been funded by The Ford Foundation and the National Endowment for the Humanities and is a nationally- and internationally-recognized speaker.
 She also is a certified expert witness in federal and state cases on the unintended consequences of social media.
 She also continues to perform and record as a classically-trained, jazz vocalist and R&B singer-songwriter.
-Her original compositions are available on the CD Be the True Revolution available on iTunes and CDBaby.
+Her original compositions are available on Be the True Revolution.

 How a letter written in 1855 gave Kyra Gaunt a whole new perspective on slavery.Continue reading